PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `fcvt.s.lu`      | `Convert the 64-bit unsigned integer in rs1 to a single-precision value, then write the result to frd`                           |
 | `fmv.s.x`        | `Write the lower 32-bits of the integer register rs1 into the single-precision register frd`                                     |
 : RV64F - "RV64F Standard Extension for Single-Precision Floating-Point (+ RV32F)"

+ Expanding on RV32F, RV64F introduces support for single-precision floating-point operations in the 64-bit RISC-V architecture, maintaining compatibility with RV32F for seamless transition.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|